malikashirali25/share-go/README.md

-# Share & Go - Modern Marketplace & Communication Platform
+# SharinGo - Modern Marketplace & Communication Platform

 A modern, professional, and interactive frontend website built with React, TailwindCSS, shadcn/ui, and Framer Motion.
-Share & Go is a community-driven marketplace that combines buying, selling, and sharing items with built-in communication tools.
+SharinGo is a community-driven marketplace that combines buying, selling, and sharing items with built-in communication tools.

 ## 🚀 Features